uio-library/alma-letters-ubo/README.md

 In total, only 21 letters were used, but this was in the summer when we're not sending overdue letters and such, so I should probably make a new sample later.

+### Example XML data

+Some examples XML files are provided in the `test-data` folder.
+The files have been generated using test users or anonymized using the provided `anonymize.sh` script.

 ### Templates

 The files in `xsl/letters/call_template` contains templates used by the other